 Our Awards and Distinctions

-- The first and only hospital in the United States to receive The Joint Commission Gold Seal Certificate of Distinction for Brain Tumor care.
+- The first and only one of two hospitals in the United States to receive The Joint Commission Gold Seal Certificate of Distinction for Brain Tumor care.

 - The first non-academic community hospital and only second in Virginia to achieve the Comprehensive Stroke Certification by DNV-GL Healthcare, the highest level of competence possible for stroke care.

-- The only hospital in Central Virginia to have and use the Gamma Knife Perfexion™, a minimally invasive stereotactic radiosurgery tool used to treat certain brain tumors and other diseases in the brain.
+- The only hospital in Central Virginia to have and use the Gamma Knife® Icon™, a minimally invasive stereotactic radiosurgery tool used to treat certain brain tumors and other diseases in the brain.
+Read how Johnston-Willis Hospital is helping patients with brain cancer.

 - One of very few hospitals on the East Coast with operating suites and teams completely dedicated to brain and nervous system care, with the most sophisticated intensive care units and patient transition facilities.